working-group-two/engineering-blog/pages/index.md

 This reach has a price.
 Extreme standardisation, local implementations and configurations as well as decades of accumulated legacy have effectively stifled product and service innovation.
 Operators have largely been left with tweaking pricing, billing and bundling while  leaving new products and services to come from so-called "internet players".

-Our ambition is to bridge these two worlds: Enable operators to utilise their local presence and customer relationships, while  giving them innovation capacity of an internet player.
+Our ambition is to bridge these two worlds: Enable operators to utilise their local presence and customer relationships, while  giving them the innovation capacity of an internet player.

 We do this in four steps:
 1. We rebuild telco the "internet way" to make the technology stack more flexible and accessible